 What we strive to provide are a set of unique and enjoyable tasting experiences so guests can choose the best way for them to discover our wines.
 This is why we ask all visitors on Saturday and Sunday to do a wine tasting.
 They can then decide if Driftwood Estate Winery wine should be in their cellar and possibly join our family of club members.
 Some potential customers are hoping we are a wine bar or a local park (like the ones that pounded in horseshoe stakes and set up a family picnic below the tasting room).
 We are neither.
 We discourage loud party groups, and while we like kids, a winery is an adult experience by definition.
 Some people are also put-off that we offer special benefits (exclusive seating areas, member wines, etc.) to our club members.
 There is a deeper and longer-term connection with our club members and they are the reason we can afford to invest in the facilities and experiences that even our new guests can enjoy.
 Plus, anyone is welcome to join.

 So what has changed?

-About a year ago we stopped taking buses on Saturday and Sunday, shortly thereafter, limos unless one of our preferred partners and with a reserved slot.
+About a year ago we stopped taking buses on Saturday and Sunday, shortly thereafter, limos and vans unless one of our preferred partners and with a reserved slot.
 While professional transportation can be a good alternative we found the limo groups were generally there to party and drink too much, which of course diminished the experience for other guests.
 In fact, we also have found larger groups, regardless of transportation, tend to have that effect.

-We hope to welcome you soon!
+We hop to welcome you soon!